ChhaviShree/iwt_openforum/Readme.md

 > > multer-gridfs-storage: multer-gridfs-storage is a package that provides a storage engine for Multer that uses GridFS to store uploaded files.

 > > Helmet: Helmet is a middleware for securing Node.js web applications by setting various HTTP headers.
 It helps to protect against common web vulnerabilities, such as cross-site scripting (XSS), cross-site request forgery (CSRF), and clickjacking.

+-> react-redux: This is a package that allows you to use Redux with React.
+Redux is a state management library that helps you manage the state of your application in a predictable and consistent way.

+-> @reduxjs/toolkit: This is a package that provides a set of tools and utilities for working with Redux.
+It includes functions for creating reducers, actions, and selectors, as well as other utilities that make working with Redux easier.

+-> redux-persist: This is a package that allows you to persist the state of your Redux store to storage, such as the browser's local storage.
+This means that the state will be preserved even if the user refreshes the page or closes and reopens the application.

+-> react-dropzone: This is a package that provides a drag-and-drop file upload component for React.
+It allows users to easily upload files by dragging them from their computer and dropping them into a designated area on the page.

+-> formik: This is a package that provides a set of utilities for building forms in React.
+It helps with form validation, handling form values, and managing form submission.

+-> yup: This is a package that provides a schema validation library for JavaScript.
+It is often used with formik to define the validation schema for form fields.

+-> react-router-dom@6: This is a package that provides routing functionality for React applications.
+It allows you to define routes for different parts of your application and navigate between them.

+-> @mui/material: This is a package that provides a set of UI components for React based on the Material Design system.
+It includes components for buttons, forms, modals, and more.

+-> @emotion/react: This is a package that provides a set of utilities for working with CSS-in-JS in React.
+It allows you to write CSS styles as JavaScript objects and apply them to your components.

+-> @emotion/styled: This is a package that provides a styled-components-like API for working with CSS-in-JS in React.
+It allows you to define styles as components and apply them to your React components.

+-> @mui/icons-material: This is a package that provides a set of icons for use with the Material-UI library.
+It includes icons for common UI elements like arrows, buttons, and checkboxes.